coronel08/my-notes/notes/docs/aws.md

     -   AWS CodeDeploy - automates code deployment to instances.
         -   Order is Stop Application => Download Bundle => Before Install => After Install => Start Application => Validate Service (Validate Service always runs last)
         -   Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms
-        -   Appspec.yml - YAML or JSON file for specifying deployment hooks.
+        -   Appspec.yml - YAML or JSON file for specifying deployment hooks like integrating to Lambda.
 Placed in the root directory
             -   ECS - defines `TaskDefinition`, `LoadBalancerInfo`, subnets, security groups,
             -   Lambda - defines which lambda version to deploy, which lambda version to use as validation tests
             -   EC2 - used to determine what it should install, what lifecycle event hooks to run in response to deployment lifecycle events.